bvoris/bvoris.github.io/_posts/2022-03-10-Introduction.md

 ## Lab Corp 2007
 Lab Corp -  operates one of the largest clinical laboratory networks in the world, with a United States network of 36 primary laboratories.

-I only stayed at Labcorp for a couple of weeks.
-This role had me driving 60+ miles a day around Houston (usually 2-4 sites a day) to resolve printer and computer issues for Lab Corp clients (hospitals, labs, clinics, etc.) There was only one available vehicle, and most of the time it was checked out so I had to drive my own vehicle.
-I was not reimbursed for fuel.
-I was originally told that there would be more capability to learn and eventually shift to computer engineer but that wasn't the reality.
 I don't have this role on my resume or LinkedIn.

 ## Metro Networks 2007
 Metro Networks - broadcasting outsourcing company based in Houston, Texas

-I stayed at Metro Networks for a few months.
-This was a network engineering role where I spent the majority of my time configuring Cisco switches, Cisco routers and some Compaq & HP servers.
-There was an ATM Frame Relay that was used as a back up and we had various internet lines per location that I managed.
-There were well over 100 locations across the US which I managed internet connectivity.
-I spent many early mornings, late nights responding to outages and troubleshooting issues.
 I don't have this role on my resume or LinkedIn.

 ## Solarent 2007
 Solarent - was a managed service provider

-After moving from Metro Networks I started working as a support engineer for Solarent.
-I spent my days driving to 2 - 3 clients a day providing technical support on servers, switches and desktops.
-I provided support for churches, charities, not for profit and non profit organizations.
 I don't have this role on my resume or LinkedIn.

 ## DePelchin Children's Center 2007 - 2009
 DePelchin Children's Center - nonprofit provider of children's mental health, prevention and early intervention, and child welfare services

 I took a role with the assistance of Solarent at DePelchin Children's Center.
 This role was an IT Manager role where I managed the help desk, call center and data center for DePelchin.
 We had 2 senior technicians, and 3 technicians in the call center.
 I had a great team, who were really efficient and capable.
 While there we installed new firewalls, new file servers and database servers.
 I deployed an IDS and a honeypot for greater network visibility.
 This was a really good role and I learned a lot about managing people and resources.

+## Serimax 2009 - 2010
+Serimax - was an international pipeline welding company

+I took an IT Manager role for the North and South American regions for Serimax.
+After taking this role the oil and gas industry was hit with a severe downtown which negatively impacted my role.
+I was the sole support person for North and South America.
+This meant supporting 500+ resources across numerous counteries.

+## Internet Medical Clinics 2010
+Internet Medical Clinics - Chain of medical clinics

+I don't have this role on my resume or LinkedIn.

+## Cherry Demolition 2010 - 2014
+Cherry Demolition - demolition, aggregate, and crushed concrete manufacturer